Trolleybuses in San Francisco: History

 The city attorney's office had ruled that using trolleybuses instead of streetcars was not abandonment of service; this opinion would eventually be overturned in 1959, but not before Muni followed national trends in replacing most of its streetcar rail lines with trolleybus service in the 1940s and 1950s.
 The E-Union line was the first to be replaced with trolleybus service, which combined the route with R-Howard as the E-Union-Howard.
-Trolleybus operation on the new E line commenced on June 9, 1947; it was redesignated in 1949 and survives as the 41-Union.
+Trolleybus operation on the new E line commenced on June 9, 1947; it was redesignated in 1949 and survives as the 41 Union (during peak hours only; suspended since 2020).
 8-Market was converted to trolleybus service in 1948.
 The deployment of new "trackless trolleys" was greatly expanded on July 3, 1949, when Muni rolled out trolleybus service to replace five former MSRy lines, including the 21-Hayes and 5-McAllister streetcar lines.
 In total, fourteen streetcar lines were converted to trolleybus service by 1951.
 With the closure of the B-Geary line on December 29, 1956, only five lines with dedicated rights-of-way (including those running through the Twin Peaks and Sunset tunnels) continued as rail-based streetcar lines.
 Those five lines ran 1940s-era PCC streetcars through the 1970s and were subsequently converted to the Muni Metro light rail system using Boeing-Vertol SLRVs.

+In 1968, the city was on the verge of eliminating its trolleybus fleet and converting its bus network to diesel.
+In response, the San Francisco Public Utilities Commission resolved to "optimize the use of the use of the City’s electrical facilities and electrical transit equipment thereby placing emphasis on electric-powered transit" to combat air pollution and noise pollution.

+In 2019, the California Air Resources Board set a mandate known as the Innovative Clean Transit rule, which will require all public transit operators in the state to use zero-emissions buses, to eliminate greenhouse gas emissions and combat climate change.
+Analysis has found that maintenance and expansion of the trolleybus network in San Francisco could be the fastest and cheapest way for Muni to comply with the mandate and decarbonize its fleet.

 Grade

 While many municipalities further converted their trolleybus systems to diesel buses during the middle of the 20th century, San Francisco maintained trolleybuses due to their ability to climb the city's notably steep grades and because electricity was available at extremely low cost from the city-owned O'Shaughnessy Dam.
 Muni has stated that it is impossible for some lines to be replaced by regular buses.
-The system includes the single steepest known grade on any existing trolley bus line in the world, specifically 22.8% in the block of Noe Street between Cesar Chavez Street and 26th Street on route 24-Divisadero, and several other sections of Muni trolley bus routes are among the world's steepest.
+The system includes the single steepest known grade on any existing trolleybus line in the world, specifically 22.8% in the block of Noe Street between Cesar Chavez Street and 26th Street on route 24 Divisadero, and several other sections of Muni trolleybus routes are among the world's steepest.